• Skip to main content

 Five approaches and a few awkward laughs later, I met Michael, Julie Ross, and Andrew Evans.

-Over the course of the evening, we were joined by Adam Karlin, a writer for Lonely Planet, Chris Gray, Travel Editor for USA Today, Chris' husband, and Joanna Kakissis who had just returned from a trip to Bangladesh.
+Throughout the evening, we were joined by Adam Karlin, a writer for Lonely Planet, Chris Gray, Travel Editor for USA Today, Chris' husband, and Joanna Kakissis.
+They had just returned from a trip to Bangladesh.

 The conversations were great, as you might expect from such a well-traveled group, and also touched on the changing face of travel writing and media.